akolk/docker-sickrage/README.md

 * `-p 8081` - the port(s)
 * `-v /config` - where sickrage should store config files.
-* `-v /downloads` - your downloads folder
+Defaults to a Docker volume
-* `-v /tv` - your tv-shows folder
+* `-v $MEDIA:/volumes/media` - your media folder.
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
-* `-e TZ` for timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it sickrage /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it sickrage /bin/sh`.

 ### User / Group Identifiers